• Free shipping on all orders

 Conclusion

 Lots of larger dogs lean, including Great Danes.
 Usually, dogs do this when they want attention.
 Larger dogs may lean like a cat may rub up against you.
-In most cases, this isn’t a huge issue nor a sign of an underlying problem.
+In most cases, this is not a huge issue nor a sign of an underlying problem.
 There are some misconceptions out there regarding dominant behaviors exhibited by Great Danes.
 However, this theory is unfounded.

 Sometimes, leaning can indicate something a bit more troublesome.
 For instance, the canine may be tired or fearful.
 In these instances, you may want to remove the dog from the situation until they become more comfortable.

-Featured Image Credit: Schwoaze, Pixabay
+Featured Image Credit By: Schwoaze, Pixabay

 Related Articles